 This is the most important component of a term life policy.
 Death benefit refers to the amount of money your beneficiary will receive in the event of your death.

 Premium is the amount you pay on a monthly or yearly basis to keep your policy active.
-The amount of premium you pay depends on a wide range of factors including your age, health status, occupation, the amount of coverage you choose, and the duration of the policy.
+The amount of premium you pay depends on a wide range of factors including your age, health status, occupation, the amount of life insurance coverage you choose, and the duration of the policy.

 In this type of policy, the premium remains the same for the entire duration of the policy.
 You have to pay the exact same amount every month or every year, as long as the policy stays active.